Reverse Osmosis Water Filtration Explained

 What Contaminants Does Reverse Osmosis Remove from Water?

 Impressively, reverse osmosis systems can remove up to 99% of dissolved salts (ions), particles, organics, bacteria, heavy metals, chemicals, and other pollutants from the feed water.
 But even so, we don’t recommend relying on an RO system to remove bacteria and viruses.
-It’s better to use a UV water purification system, such as our Springwell UV Protection System, one of the industry’s most potent UV systems.
+It’s better to use a UV water purification system, such as our Springwell UV Filter System, one of the industry’s most potent UV systems.
 Our UV system kills 99.9% of harmful bacteria, viruses, and other pathogenic organisms from tap water, including E. coli, Cryptosporidium, Giardia lamblia, and other potentially dangerous microbes.

 Here’s a list of contaminants RO filters also remove:

 - Chlorine, chloramine, chlorine byproducts

 - Herbicides and pesticides